Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a clear use case: 'Use this to discover available KV stores for lookups, configuration, or caching' and mentions optional filtering by app.
-However, it does not explicitly state when not to use this tool or suggest alternatives.
+The description provides clear context for when to use the tool (discover available KV stores for specific purposes) and mentions optional app filtering.
+However, it does not explicitly state when not to use it or suggest alternatives such as get_kvstore_data for retrieving actual data.
+The guidance is adequate but lacks exclusionary advice.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.